Is It Too Late to Buy Bitcoin? Here Are Some Thoughts

 There will only ever be 21 million Bitcoins.
 Unlike regular money, where governments can print more, which makes the existing pool of money worth less, Bitcoin’s supply is capped.

-More people, companies (like and ), and even are buying in.
+More people, companies (like Tesla and Microstrategy), and even countries are buying in.
 When demand goes up and supply stays low, prices climb.

 But… there’s always a but.
 Bitcoin’s price doesn’t just go up.
 It crashes too, sometimes losing half its value in weeks.
 That’s why timing feels so tricky.